dialogplay/tool-directory/integrations/gsi-surveycalc/README.md

 | longitude2 | number | Longitude of point to | true |

 ### Response
-This API returns JSON of current time information.
+This API returns JSON of distance and azimuth information.
 The sample of response is as follows.
 ```JSON
 {